NekohimeMusou/mw-destiny/roadmap.md

 # Roadmap

+## Fixed in 0.7.4

+- Can now select tokens as hardware pilots

 ## Stuff to do

 - Auto heat movement/accuracy penalties
+- Piloting as weapon skill (for hatchets etc)
 - Automatically roll on hit location table on weapon hit
 - Leverage initiative tracker
   - Auto heat tracking